 Thus, it’s crucial to take into consideration the needs of the project and the team itself, as well as the given timeframe and many other factors.

 Plan Open Problems

-The team can try to fix every single problem, but there will always be some that slip through and/or end up being open problems.
-This is handled by having those open problems worked on in the next development cycle.
+The team can try to fix every single problem, but some will always slip through and/or end up being open problems.
+This is handled by working on those open problems in the next development cycle.